Save up to 25%… Shop Our Birthday Sale Now!

 20. Why Are Caterpillars Infected With Cordyceps Bright Yellow?

-Caterpillars infected with Cordyceps contain carotenoids, which are responsible for their intense yellow-orange color.
+Caterpillars infected with cordyceps contain carotenoids, which are responsible for their intense yellow-orange color.

 Carotenoids are light-harvesting pigments produced by plants, algae, and fungi that double as antioxidants in humans.
 These pigments extend the spectral range over which photosynthesis can occur.